mayonais/mayonais.github.io/_portfolio/photoshop.md

 GIFs I created using Photoshop.
 {% include gallery id="gallery4" caption="" %}

-If you would like to see the resources I used to create these graphics, check out this [link] (/https://drive.google.com/drive/folders/1epWAD-ZGuQLilRX0bZSfOem0Q00epUL7?usp=sharing)
+If you would like to see the resources I used to create these graphics, check out this <a href="https://drive.google.com/drive/folders/1epWAD-ZGuQLilRX0bZSfOem0Q00epUL7?usp=sharing">link!</a>
 {: .notice}